char8x/vscode-code-dimmer/README.md

 ## Troubleshooting

+### Double-clicking the Variable Name Has No Effect

+This can occur in the following situations:

+- The variable is not referenced elsewhere and only appears at the current location.
+- The corresponding Language Server for the code has not been enabled.

 ### Selection Highlight Border Visual Disturbance

 Sometimes, the ColorTheme includes styling for `editor.selectionHighlightBorder`.
 Due to the limitations of the APIs within VS Code Extension, this specific item cannot be overridden, it can only be addressed by customizing configuration settings.